Save electricity Measuring your energy efficiency

 Electricity suppliers sometimes refer to each kWh of electricity as a 'unit of electricity'.
-They have a charge for each kWh (or each unit) - this is currently around 16.41p.
+They have a charge for each kWh (or each unit) - this is currently around 11-12p.

-So, having a 20W CFL bulb on for one hour uses 0.02 kWh of electricity – 0.33p.
-With many household bulbs, and indeed many electrical appliances, being on for several hours a day, it's easy to see how electricity costs can add up.
+So having a 20W CFL bulb on for one hour uses 0.02 kWh of electricity – 0.33p.
+With many household bulbs and electrical appliances being on for several hours a day, it's easy to see how electricity costs can add up.

 Most suppliers also have a daily standing charge for being connected to their electricity supply, before adding their charge per unit used.
-Some also charge a higher rate up to a certain amount of electricity use.
-Find out how much energy your home appliances use and how it adds up with our energy cost calculators.
+Some also charge a higher rate up to a certain amount of electricity used.
+Find out how much energy your home appliances use, and how it adds up, with our energy cost calculators.

 Start saving electricity

 There's lots you can do to start saving energy and money.
-As well as the household tips in this guide, you can also invest in more energy-efficient household appliances when it's time to replace them.
-Or, if you want to go straight to the heart of the problem, consider generating your own electricity or switching to a green electricity tariff.
+For example, you can invest in more energy-efficient household appliances when it's time to replace them.

 But it's not all about grand gestures.
-Smaller changes, such as unplugging your mobile phone's charger when the battery is fully charged, may shave only a few pence off your electricity bill, but can have a huge impact on the environment if we all get in the habit.
+Smaller changes, such as unplugging your mobile phone's charger when the battery is fully charged, may shave only a few pence off your electricity bill.
+But in the long run, this can have a huge impact on the environment if we all get into the habit.